SamthinkGit/discord-message-shortcut/README.md

 * 💬 Write the **message** to be sent
 * ▶️ Click **`Toggle Active`**

----

 ## ✅ Done!

 🎉 **You are up and running!**

-From now on:

-* Press the shortcut
-* The message is instantly sent to the selected Discord channel

 ---